unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 }
 ```

-then an update for the resource at hand must include ``version: 2``, e.g.
+then an update for the resource at hand must include ``version: 2``, or
+it will be rejected,

 ```js
 {